PF

 Instructions

-3. 3Add the carrots, potato, apple, mushroom broth, soy sauce, and chicken.
-Bring to a boil over high heat, then reduce to a steady, gentle simmer.
-Skim off any scum that has risen to the surface.
-Let simmer uncovered, until the potatoes and carrots are softened, about 15 minutes.
+4. 4Add the carrots, potato, apple, mushroom broth, soy sauce, and the browned chicken.
+Bring to a boil over high heat, then reduce to a gentle simmer.
+Skim any scum from the surface and simmer uncovered for 15 minutes, until the potatoes and carrots are fork-tender.

 Nutrition — Per Serving